torbensko/tojson/readme.md

 - Support for User entries
 - Detection of cyclic models
 - Max entry depth as a parameter
-- Support for creation and modification dates
+- Add toggleable schema details
-- Make schema toggleable via a plugin setting
+- Make it possible to toggle the format of the dates